List of states and territories of the United States

-The United States possesses fourteen territories.
-Five of them (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the United States Virgin Islands) have a permanent, non-military population, while nine of them (the United States Minor Outlying Islands) do not.
-With the exception of Navassa Island, Puerto Rico, and the U.S. Virgin Islands, which are located in the Caribbean, all territories are located in the Pacific Ocean.
-One territory, Palmyra Atoll, is considered to be incorporated, meaning the full body of the Constitution has been applied to it.
-The other territories are unincorporated, meaning the Constitution does not fully apply to them.
-Ten territories (the Minor Outlying Islands and American Samoa) are considered to be unorganized, meaning they have not had an organic act enacted by Congress.
-The four other territories are organized, meaning an organic act has been enacted by Congress.
-The five inhabited territories each have limited autonomy and territorial legislatures and governors.
-Residents cannot vote in federal elections, although all are represented by non-voting delegates in the House.
+The United States asserts sovereignty over fourteen territories outside the 50 states and federal district—five of them (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the United States Virgin Islands) with a permanent, non-military population.
+Nine others (the United States Minor Outlying Islands) are mostly uninhabited.
+With the exception of Navassa Island, Puerto Rico, and the U.S. Virgin Islands, which are located in the Caribbean, all U.S. territories are located in the Pacific Ocean.
+One, Palmyra Atoll, is considered to be incorporated, meaning the full body of the Constitution has been applied to it.
+The other territories are officially unincorporated, meaning that the Constitution does not fully apply to them.
+Ten territories (the Minor Outlying Islands and American Samoa) are considered to be unorganized, i.e., an organic act of administration has not been adopted by Congress.
+The four other territories are organized, meaning an organic act has been approved.
+The five inhabited territories each have limited autonomy and elect their own territorial legislatures and governors.
+However, their residents cannot vote in federal elections, including the U.S. presidential elections, although they are represented by non-voting delegates in the U.S. Congress (specifically, in the House of Representatives).

 The largest state by population is California, with a population of 39,538,223 people.
 The smallest is Wyoming, with a population of 576,851 people.
 The federal district has a larger population (689,545) than both Wyoming and Vermont.
 The largest state by area is Alaska, encompassing 665,384 mi2.
 The smallest is Rhode Island, encompassing 1,545 mi2.
 The most recent states to be admitted, Alaska and Hawaii, were admitted in 1959.
 The largest territory by population is Puerto Rico, with a population of 3,285,874 people, larger than 21 states.
 The smallest is the Northern Mariana Islands, with a population of 47,329 people.
 Puerto Rico is the largest territory by area, encompassing 5,325 mi2.
 The smallest territory, Kingman Reef, encompasses 0.005 mi2, or a little larger than 3 acres.